ChikaSmol/simple-banking-api/README.md

 ## Non-Functional Testing

-The project also does not include non-functional test cases for performance, security, reliability, usability, and compatibility.
-These test cases are documented in the testCases.md file.
+The project also does not include non-functional tests.
+The test cases are only documented in the testCases.md file.